Course Overview

 Admission will be granted to applicants who meet any ONE of the following criteria:

-• Successfully completed a 3-year Associate Degree or Advanced Diploma (AQF 6) with a credit average (or equivalent); OR
+- Successfully completed a 3-year Associate Degree or Advanced Diploma (AQF 6) in a related discipline with a credit average (or equivalent); OR

-• Successfully completed a 2-year Associate Degree or Advanced Diploma (AQF 6) with a credit average (or equivalent) and one year full-time relevant professional work experience; OR
+- Successfully completed a 2-year Associate Degree or Advanced Diploma (AQF 6) in a related discipline with a credit average (or equivalent) and one year full-time relevant professional work experience; OR

-• Successfully completed a Diploma (AQF 5) plus two years full-time relevant professional work experience; OR
+- Successfully completed a Diploma (AQF 5) in a related discipline plus two years full-time relevant professional work experience; OR

 For more information on admission requirements including special entry requirements, please refer to the APIC Admission Policy.